 \subsection{Frictional grasps}

 Some prior works on single object grasping have studied the effect of friction. \citet{golan2020grasps} develop a gripper that can switch between being frictionless and frictional, and show that having a frictional gripper provides more secure and robust grasps in real. \citet{hang2013graspsynthesis} propose a measure of friction sensitivity to assess how grasp quality varies with the coefficient of friction.
-Inspired by nature, \citet{Roberge-RAL-2018} use a gecko-inspired adhesive on a gripper to apply large shear forces with low normal forces for grasping a single object.
-Our work focuses on frictional multi-object grasps where objects are pushed together before they are grasped.
+Inspired by nature, \citet{Roberge-RAL-2018} use a gecko-inspired adhesive on a gripper to apply large shear forces with low normal forces for grasping a single object. \citet{Agboh-ISRR-2022} did not consider friction in multi-object grasping.
+However, for single objects, friction can increase the number of stable grasps.
+Using a point contact model, the friction cone is larger for a higher coefficient of friction, meaning that more stable single object grasps can be found.
+We show that the same is true for multi-object grasping.
+We focus on frictional multi-object grasps where objects are pushed together before they are grasped.